 I can’t tell you much I was looking forward to Sunday… why?
 I hear you ask.. well, because we were going to the beach.
 What was so special about it?
 Despite having been and stayed in Santa Monica over 10 times, I had never been to the beach.
 Why?
 I know what you are going to say.. but I only like going to the beach with sunloungers… and for some bizarre reason, they don’t exist in California (you will see them on every beach in Europe and in Florida, for example, so I don’t understand).

 The City of Santa Monica wanted me to change my perception and organised a day at the beach with our own beach butler.
 The concept is a little far-fetched (we do have all this in Europe, except we don’t call the people who help out butlers) but it worked.
-For 50$ at Perry’s Cafe, you get 2 sun beds (I wouldn’t call them loungers as they are not quite it, but they were absolutely fine), an umbrella, unlimited water and lunch.
+For 50$ at Perry’s Cafe, you get 2 sun beds (I wouldn’t call them loungers as they are not quite it, but they were just about ok), an umbrella, unlimited water and lunch.
 Yes, lunch (from a menu, excluding alcohol).
 Basically as you want things, you use your walkie-talkie and call the butler and ask away.
+Lunch was burgers and the rest, which is another missed opportunity, in my opinion…

-From there, it was time to shower and change.
+From there, it was time to shower and change for dinner.
 We did so at the Exhale Spa at the Fairmont Hotel, where we spent the rest of the afternoon.
 This beachfront hotel has a great garden and outdoor seating area, and we simply stayed and sipped some wine.
-I will never forget the amazing sunset… which made me sad: our girls’ weekend was coming to an end, and even worse, so was my California trip.
+I will never forget the amazing sunset… which made me sad: our girls’ weekend in LA was coming to an end, and even worse, so was my California trip.

 Before we knew it, it was time for dinner.
 This time around, we went to Border Grill, where we had some great Mexican food in a very casual setting.
-It was lovely.
+It was lovely and a great way to end our weekend in LA.

 On Monday, I had my Pretty Woman day at the Beverly Wilshire.
 We woke up reasonably early, had an amazing breakfast and I headed to the spa, whilst Mr. O headed to the pool – it wasn’t a bad compromise.
 I then joined him in our cabana where we made the day last as long as possible – but LA time goes quickly, it always does when you are having fun.

-After a quick turnaround, it was time to say goodbye to the Beverly Wilshire, where we spent an amazing weekend (and worry not, I shall review it shortly, as well as its amazing spa on a new series I am starting soon).
+After a quick turnaround, it was time to say goodbye to the Beverly Wilshire, where we spent an amazing weekend in LA.

 I hate leaving California, but it is always a bittersweet feeling: because I always know that in less than a year, I will come back for more.
 I always do.